Unbiased Primordial Gravitational Wave Inference from the CMB with SMICA: Mock Observations

 \subsection{Sky Models}

 In our simulation pipeline we use the recommended foreground model suites from the Python Sky Model 3 (PySM3)~\cite{Thorne2017, Zonca2021, PanEx25}.
-In this work we only include the polarized foreground components, ignore all extragalactic foregrounds, and use mono-frequency bandpasses, so we also ignore CO line-emissions.
+In this work we only include the polarized foreground components, ignore all extragalactic foregrounds, and use monochromatic bandpasses, so we also ignore CO line-emissions.
 The large scale modes of the dust models from PySM3 are based on the Planck GNILC dust map, while the polarized synchrotron are based on the WMAP K-band observations.
-The small scales are generated from best-fit power law model of the the dust/synchrotron power spectra.
-The low-complexity foregrounds (synchrotron \texttt{s4}, dust \texttt{d9}) uses templates produced as described above, and their frequency scaling is constant over the entire sky.
-The medium-complexity model (synchrotron \texttt{s5}, dust \texttt{d10}) uses the exact same spatial template as the low-complexity, with spatial variations in the frequency scaling.
-The high-complexity foregrounds (synchrotron \texttt{s7}, dust \texttt{d12}, anomalous microwave emission \texttt{a2}) include an additional polarized foreground in form of the anomalous microwave emission (AME) based on the Planck Commander AME data product.
-The synchrotron model introduces spectral running in the power law frequency scaling, while the dust is a multi-layer model with line-of-sight decorrelation generated following the prescription of \cite{2018MNRAS.476.1310M}.
+The small scales are generated from best-fit power law model of the dust/synchrotron power spectra.
+The templates are defined at 353 GHz for the dust and 23 GHz for the synchrotron.
+The foregrounds at other frequencies are produced by rescaling these templates to those frequencies assuming a modified blackbody emission law for the dust or a power law (with or without spectral running) emission for the synchrotron.